katiejduane/FrontEndProject_JimJasonKatie/readme.md

     - Solution: TBA

 # MVP
-A front-end-only website that is informative and aesthetically pleasing that allows the user to learn about some of the history and mythology around plants and animals commonly farmed in Georgia.
+A front-end-only website that is informative and aesthetically pleasing .
+It enables the user to learn about some of the history and mythology around plants and animals commonly farmed in Georgia.
 The user can also click on a map to see where various Georgia farms are located.
 - A graphic display that corresponds to written info